It’s no secret that the real estate agent commission cuts the biggest slice out of your take-home cash when you sell your home.

 Notice that she didn’t say “agent.”
 She put the word “right” in front of it.

-There are over 2 million active real estate agents in the U.S. and likely tens of thousands in your metro area alone.
+There are over 2 million active real estate agents in the U.S. and likely thousands in your metro area alone.
 You’d be foolish to hand over 6% of your home sale profits to an agent who wasn’t best in class.

 Would you pay a commission if you had proof that your agent knew your neighborhood like the back of your hand, sells homes in fewer days and can get you more money for your biggest asset?